Transforming Learning through Instructional Technology

 Instructions for accessing our Learn-IT Conference site will be emailed to all who register.

 Before clicking the red "Register for Learn-IT" button please be sure that your web browser is configured to accept third-party cookies.
 Get directions on how to enable cookies for all major web browsers.
+If you experience difficulty accessing the Learn-IT course, please review the detailed instructions (DOCX).

 Promote your new skills with a Learn-IT e-badge that can be stored in Badgr, LinkedIn and a host of other e-badge sites.